 The mind delightfully sates at the premises that barely see a drunk Hathaway if not through what happens around her and her impact on her surroundings.
 Everything is implied rather than explicit, from the party of friends that lands at her boyfriend’s place immediately after he leaves (not only are they not surprised to see her in an otherwordly state but they also opened the front door as if they always knew it would be opened to them) to the Seoul destructions and deaths shown through the panic and the fear rather than any gore.

 That rather transitions well into the beauty in the film’s details.
 Observe the way Sudeikis’ face never quite changes as if he mastered his drunkenness in appearances like a volcano that secreets a most destructive lava in the form of his devilish emotional blackmail.
 In comparison, Hathaway character’s is very extrovert, her face and attitude betraying her feelings in spite of herself, freeing her energy from destructive intentions.
 The way that the events on the screen and those in reality are sometimes paralleled and sometimes cleverly fused is another example.
-Another favourite comes in the very end with the final onomatopea coming out of Gloria’s mouth during her exchange with the Korean bartender, putting back a comic underlining in the irony of the final location and question.
+Another favourite comes at the very end with the final onomatopea coming out of Gloria (Hathaway’s character)’s mouth during her exchange with a Korean bartender, putting back a comic lining in the irony of the final location and question.

 Of course, the trailer does not prepare for the full film but it is enough, a good trailer even.
-Even the very few cliches here and there do not take away the charm of the film.
+Even the very few cliches here and there do not take away from the film’s charm.
 I think I found the word, no matter how unsettling it feels when associated with some clips from the film: this movie is charming to the psyche-pondering mind.

 Colossal is a 2016/7 American film by Spanish director Nacho Vigalondo starring Anne Hathaway as the lead character Gloria, Jason Sudeikis as Oscar, Gloria’s childhood friend, Dan Stevens as Tim, Gloria’s ex-boyfriend, as well as Oscar’s two friends, the “handsome one” or Joel played by Austin Stowell and Garth, Oscar’s other friend, played by Tim Blake Nelson.